khafidprayoga/heic-to-png/README.md

    - wallet.json , from exported wallet data from cere
    - .env , adjust the env
 2. Install Bun runtime for Node.js https://bun.sh/docs/installation
-3. Run this command on shell at workspace project
+3. Run this command on shell

 ```
-# installing package
+# installing package (run this at workspace)
 bun install

-# building frontend to interact with backend
+# building frontend to interact with backend (run this at workspace)
 bun run build

+# change context of current working dir
+cd ./server

 # run server to render frontend and start endpoint `/upload` to process the file to blockchain

-bun run server/server.mts yourpassphrase
+bun run ./server.mts yourpassphrase
 ```

 Replace `yourpassphrase` when running server, because it use to decode the encoded wallet.json data